Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 ### i.
 LocalDB
 If using the LocalDB persistance for local development, tables and data can be interacted with directly through Visual Studio.
 Under the `View` menu, find `SQL Server Object Explorer`.
 Additional documentation is available [here](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16)

-Configure the following in your managed secrets to use LocalDB:
->"ConnectionStrings:PermissionsContext": "Server=(localdb)\\mssqllocaldb;Database=Saas.Permissions.Sql;Trusted_Connection=True;MultipleActiveResultSets=true"